brick/money/README.md

 echo (new MoneyNumberFormatter($formatter))->format($money); // US$5·000.00
 ```

+> [!IMPORTANT]
-*Important note: because formatting is performed using `NumberFormatter`, the amount is converted to floating point in the process; so discrepancies can appear when formatting very large monetary values.*
+> Because formatting is performed using `NumberFormatter`, the amount is converted to floating point in the process; so discrepancies can appear when formatting very large monetary values.

-## Storing Money objects in the database
+## Storing Money objects in a database

 ### Persisting the amount